The Park Today

 Our ambitions don’t stop at this.
 We’ve also partnered with the City Council to draw up plans for reshaping, resurfacing and restoring the whole park.
 The first part of the plan was completed in 2016 when the Council refurbished the west side – restoring the crumbling Mound, adding seating, rocks for informal play and new colourful beds.

-Our current focus is on developing a woodland glade at the High St end of the park and full accessibility at the French St entrance.
+We have developed a woodland glade at the High St end of the park and full accessibility at the French St entrance.
 In the longer term we hope to raise funds to complete the park restoration.
 This will bring improved picnic facilities, more seating, and a resurfaced area surrounded by walled beds making a performance/ activities arena with the surrounding heritage buildings as a backdrop.

 Activities in the Park